If My Business Is in Trouble Should I Get in Touch With a Liquidator?

 Will I Be Personally Obligated For my Business’s Debt?

-The liquidation of a company does not automatically imply the director’s responsibility.
-The process of winding-up a business is similar to the process of having a person declared bankrupt.
+The liquidation of a business does not automatically imply the director’s responsibility.
+The process of winding-up a company is similar to the process of having a person declared bankrupt.
 The ATO can issue a Director’s Penalty Notice at any time however, so it is best to act rapidly.
-For a complimentary consultation, contact Bankruptcy Experts Hobart on 1300 795 575.
+For a complimentary consultation, contact Bankruptcy Australia on 1300 795 575.

 Do I Have any Options Prior to the Liquidators Seizing My Business?